bootique/bootique/UPGRADE.md

 ## 0.20

-* [bootique-cayenne #92](https://github.com/bootique/bootique/issues/92): We created a new application metadata package at ```io.bootique.application```.
+* [bootique #92](https://github.com/bootique/bootique/issues/92): We created a new application metadata package at ```io.bootique.application```.
 The existing metadata objects where moved to this package from different places.
 Specifically ```io.bootique.command.CommandMetadata``` was moved and ```io.bootique.cli.CliOption``` was moved and renamed to ```OptionMetadata```.  **This is a breaking change.**  You will need to use module versions aligned with 0.20 Bootique BOM and fix any imports in your own code (especially in custom Commands).

+* [bootique #97](https://github.com/bootique/bootique/issues/97): We simplifed integration test API.
+It now looks pretty much the same as a regular ```main(String[])``` method.
+There's no longer a need to use "configurator" lambda to configure test runtime.
+Instead you'd call Bootique-like methods on the test factory.
+When upgrading your tests you will need to change ```*Factory.newRuntime()``` to ```*Factory.app(args)``` And terminating methods no longer take args.
+Pay attention to deprecating warnings and use your IDE for available APIs of the test factories.

 ## 0.19